learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 *In a nutshell, the term "MapReduce" refers to two distinct tasks.
 The first is the __Map__ job, which takes one set of data and transforms it into another set of data, where individual elements are broken down into tuples __(key/value pairs)__, while the __Reduce__ job takes the output from a map as input and combines those data tuples into a smaller set of tuples.*

-Let's see this with help of some simple examples in this lesson.
+We'll see this with help of some simple examples in this lesson.

 ## Objectives
 You will be able to: